 Beef And Rice Skillet

-This Beef and Rice Skillet is one of those cozy dinner recipes that feels both simple and deeply satisfying.
-Tender beef, fluffy rice, warm spices, and vegetables all come together in a single skillet, making it perfect for relaxed weeknights.
+This beef and rice recipe is one of those cozy dinner recipes that feels both simple and deeply satisfying.
+Tender beef, fluffy rice, warm spices, and vegetables all come together in a one pan beef and rice dinner, making it perfect for relaxed weeknights.

 The beef is browned first, then gently simmered until tender before the rice is added to soak up all those rich, savory flavors.
 A small handful of raisins adds just enough sweetness to balance the spices without overpowering the dish.